bergant/finstr/readme.md

 Rearranging statement hierarchy
 -------------------------------

 Calculations gives us freedom to use any formula with any data from financial statements.
-Most of the time this is not necessary as we can get usefull information just by regrouping calculation hierarchy.
+Most of the time this is not necessary as we can get useful information just by regrouping calculation hierarchy.

 There are many additional reasons why is rearranging statements useful step before actual calculations: